kaputnikGo/kaputnikGo.github.io/index.md

 ```

 ### APP INSTALL
-A page describing how an Android app can be analysed is found on the [Exodus Privacy website](https://exodus-privacy.eu.org/en/post/exodus_static_analysis/).

 In this particular investigation the Android game app is downloaded to a specific device used for mitmproxy use as well as on a computer via download using Raccoon and static analysis using jadx-gui.

 ![Victoria Aztec game screen](/images/VictoriaAztec_game.jpg)